tpruzina/tpm-luks-initramfs/README.md

 # mount --make-rslave ./initramfs/dev
 # chroot ./initramfs /init
 ```
-Insert "rescue_shell" call in ./initramfs/init script to do step by step debugging (you won't be able to execute systemd init though).
+Insert `rescue_shell` call in ./initramfs/init script to do step by step debugging (you won't be able to execute systemd init though).

 ### Live
-Most commands in init have "|| rescue_shell" appended to them, e.g. on failure you will be dropped into busybox shell.
+Most commands in init have `|| rescue_shell` appended to them, e.g. on failure you will be dropped into busybox shell.
 Afterwards you can quite easily debug from there (assuming you know how shell works).
-You will probably want to load import.sh functions, this needs to be done manually via ". import.sh".
+You will probably want to load `import.sh` functions, this needs to be done manually via `. import.sh`.

 Feel free to experiment with initramfs/init script.